 03 Nov Divorce Mediation: 3 Good Reasons to have a Lawyer Present

-When two people decide to get a divorce, they can opt for mediation in order to attempt to resolve their issues, rather than rather than going straight to a full-blown trial.
-Mediation is a perfect option for a couple who are divorcing amicably, but may have one or two minor issues that are yet to be resolved.
+When two people decide to get a divorce, they can opt for mediation in order to attempt to resolve their issues, rather than going straight to a full-blown trial.
+Mediation is a perfect option for a couple who are divorcing amicably but may have one or two minor issues that are yet to be resolved.
 Even though the parties who are divorcing will not be entering a courtroom, it is still advisable to have a lawyer help them through the process.
-Below are three reasons why hiring a lawyer for a divorce mediation is a good idea.
+Below are three reasons why hiring a lawyer for divorce mediation is a good idea.

 A lawyer can make sure an agreement is legally binding

 The purpose of mediation is to help people through their divorce or without submitting the issue directly to a judge.
 A lawyer can help you make sure the process goes smoothly and that that the entire process is completed within the parameters of the law.
 Mediation lawyers are, of course, well-versed in the rules of mediation and the divorce laws that must be followed.
 During the mediation process, a lawyer can assist you in many ways.
 One of the most important functions a lawyer will serve during mediation is to advise you during the negotiation, expressing your thoughts, feelings, and advocate in your interest, while remaining within the parameters of Florida law.

 A lawyer can help you file an agreement with the court